codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/performance/judge-performance-city-website.md

 * Can residents do what they want to do online?

-###**Be resilient**.
+## Be resilient
-City websites can go down due to hardware malfunction, server mainternance and overload, coding errors, or even unpredictable reasons.
-You should have a clear action plan on how to address these problems, and how to communicate them out to your users.
+City websites can be unavailable because of hardware problems, server maintenance and overload, coding errors, or other unpredictable reasons.
+You should have a clear plan on how to address these problems when they happen, and how to communicate them out to your users.

 Questions to start judging your site’s resiliency:

 * When your site is most heavily trafficked?
 * How often is your site down?
 * How do you communicate to your residents when your site is not working?